Seafair: Seafair Weekend

 A tradition started in 1972, the Seafair Air Show is an aerobatics show coincidently with the days of the Seafair Cup.
 World-class aerobatics teams perform their aerial stunts over Lake Washington, most prominently the US Navy Blue Angels and US Army Golden Knights.
 Notoriously, the Blue Angels have been attending the Air Show annually since its first edition, excepting in three occasions.
 The aerobatics show is a slightly controversial part of Seafair, as some local residents fear an accident involving the low-flying aircraft, and some find the noise of the jet engines irritating.
 There was no show at Seafair in 1994 and 1995 as a result of a dispute with the FAA about whether they could safely fly over Lake Washington.
 In 1996 the Blue Angels flew over Elliott Bay, west of downtown Seattle, in a separate event from the hydroplane race, but this was a financial flop, and they returned to being part of the race-weekend festivities over Lake Washington in 1997.
 Due to government budget cuts, the Blue Angels did not perform at Seafair 2013; they were replaced by the Patriots Jet Team.
 From 2019, the aerobatics show fly-over area was moved south to avoid the closing of the floating bridges carrying Interstate 90 between Mercer Island and Seattle during the three days of Seafair Weekend.

 Groups

-The Seafair Pirates
+Seafair Pirates

 Another aspect of Seafair is the involvement of the Seafair Pirates, an organization that works year-round entertaining children in hospitals and performing other acts of community service including extensive fundraising.
 However, the pirates also usually perform loud—occasionally offensive—antics at Seafair (in an attempt to live up to their name) that cause perennial objection to their prominent involvement in the festivities.
 Despite this reputation, most people who enjoy Seafair see them as an essential part of the event.

+Critiques

+Although Seafair celebrations are varied and aimed at different audiences, the Blue Angels airshow draws criticism from some residents for its glorification of war, use of fossil fuel, and impact on the climate.
+In 2023, about half of the readers of the South Seattle Emerald, the local news website for the part of Seattle most impacted by the noise of the air show, responded to a survey indicating that they, "hated" Seafair.
+In 2025, a billboard reading "Say no to the Blue Angles," and that the airshow is "too loud," triggers "war trauma," and causes "pollution," was unveiled in the Seattle neighborhood of Rainer Beach by the group Airshow Climate Action.